 - Alabama: Gov. Robert Bentley (R) in December 2014 suggested that he might be open to an alternative option for expanding Medicaid in his state.
 Bentley had previous opposed expanding the state-federal insurance program, but he says creating a state-designed program that uses the federal Medicaid expansion dollars may be an option for his state.

 - Florida: On May 3, 2013, the Florida Legislature ended its session without granting final approval to a compromise measure that would have authorized an expansion of Medicaid, which Gov. Rick Scott (R) supports.
-No further action on expansion is expected this year.

 - Georgia: Gov. Nathan Deal (R) on Jan.
 16, 2013, confirmed he does not support Medicaid expansion.
 On March 28, 2013, both the House and Senate adjourned for the 2013 session.
 A bill to encourage Deal to consider expanding Medicaid died in the House in February 2013.
 Deal in May 2013 signed legislation creating the Joint Study Committee on Medicaid Reform, but it was "for the purposes of determining an appropriate plan for Medicaid reform," not specifically expanding the program under the ACA.